 Known for its hardness, durability and easy maintenance, hardwood is a great flooring option for nurseries and kids’ rooms.
 Just make sure that it’s nailed down and contains natural sealant without UV protection.

 Since hardwood doesn’t trap dust, allergens or chemicals, it’s perfectly safe for kids.
 However, considering its hardness, it could potentially be a health hazard for toddlers who have only just learned to sit, crawl or pull themselves up to stand.
 Also, since hardwood doesn’t absorb sound, it can interrupt the baby’s sleep.
 The only solution is to use wool rugs, rubber tiles, or natural cotton mats to make things safer, quieter, and more comfortable.

 Note: Depending on the kind of wood and finish, the cost per square foot of hardwood flooring can be higher than any other flooring option.

 Like hardwood, it doesn’t trap dust particles or chemicals.
-Cleaning it is easy: all you need is a vacuum cleaner and a damp mop to remove dirt and stains.
+Cleaning it is easy; all you need is a vacuum cleaner and a damp mop to remove dirt and stains.
 In case of accidental food spills, a simple wipe should suffice.